 Here is an example from the Royal Bank of Scotland who integrated the “Luvo” chatbot for their customer service.
 With this bot, customers receive help on their queries and problems in a quick and simple way without waiting.

 Image source: The Marketing Technologist

 In the modern digital era, it is all about the data.
 Even your customers’ behavior could be turned into data.
-Moreover, with proper analysis, you can understand your customers better.
+And with proper analysis, you can understand your customers better.
 For many online retailers, chatbots are automated touchpoints on the website.